coreos/docs/using-coreos/index.md

 ## Process Management with systemd

-The third buiding block of CoreOS is **systemd**.
-[Version {{ page.systemd-version }}][systemd-docs] is installed on each CoreOS machine.
+The third buiding block of CoreOS is **systemd** ([docs][systemd-docs]).
+Version {{ page.systemd-version }} is installed on each CoreOS machine.
 You should use systemd to manage the life cycle of your docker containers.
 The configuration format for systemd is straight forward.
 In the example below, the Ubuntu container is set up to print text after each reboot:

 First, you will need to run all of this as `root` since you are modifying system state: